- K-State home

 The employee's primary duty must be a recognized exempt duty under the allowable exemption(s).
 Whether a duty is considered a "primary duty" is qualitative, not quantitative, and depends on several factors, including the importance of the activity in relation to other work.
 Generally, if 50% or more of work time is spent on duties recognized as exempt, the position will likely be determined exempt, though time spent on a particular activity is not the sole test for determining whether and exemption applies.

-According to Department of Labor regulations, to qualify for exemption from overtime under the FLSA, all of the following tests must be met:
+According to Department of Labor regulations, for a position to be exempt under the executive, administrative or professional (EAP) FLSA exemptions, all of the following tests must be met:

 Not necessarily.
 The Department of Labor has specific parameters regarding duties that qualify a position for exemption.
 These duties tests are not related to a work schedule or the necessity of variable working hours.